 - Ensure/Pediasure can also be given if previously tolerated and the patient has an existing supply of these at home.

 Pain relief during a flare

-- Non-steroidal anti-inflammatories (NSAIDS) such as Nurofen, Ibuprofen and Aspirin can lead to inflammation and irritation of the bowel and should be avoided.
+- Avoid using non-steroidal anti-inflammatories (NSAIDS) such as Nurofen, Ibuprofen and Aspirin can lead to inflammation and irritation of the bowel

 - Reduce stress